joe-scotto/ArrayStepper/README.md

 Tested on iOS 16.0 but should work on both iOS and iPadOS 15 and up.

 # Usage
-Creating a `ArrayStepper` is simple.
+Creating an `ArrayStepper` is simple.
 ``` swift
 struct ContentView: View {
     @State private var selected = "Joe"